4Easysoft Screen Recorder

 Screen Studio

-Personal opinion: Screen Studio is the tool I'd recommend to anyone creating product demos or tutorials who doesn't want to spend hours in post-production.
-The auto-zoom alone can save you 30 minutes of editing per video.
+Personal opinion: Screen Studio is the one I'd recommend to anyone making product demos or tutorials.
+The auto-zoom follows your clicks automatically.That alone saves 20-30 minutes of editing per video.

 Verdict: Best choice for creating polished product demos and tutorials.
 Expensive but worth it if you record regularly.